-In some cases, your doctor may be able to adjust your dose to minimize these side effects.
-Additionally, Trazodone should never be taken with alcohol as it can cause negative side effects.
+In some cases, your doctor may be able to adjust your dose to minimize Trazodone's side effects.
+Additionally, this medication should never be taken with alcohol as it can cause negative side effects.

-Zoloft is also an antidepressant and is most often prescribed for:
+Zoloft is classified as an SSRI and is most often prescribed for:

 - Postpartum Depression

 - Post Traumatic Stress Disorder